apilayer/currencylayer-API/docs/specifications.md

 ## API Error Types

-An error-type system has been developed in order to - if something goes wrong - help you debug your application in the shortest time possible.
+All specified API Error Types have been documented in order to - if something goes wrong - help you debug your application in the shortest time possible.
 The currencylayer API will return a 3-digit error-type, an internal error-message, and a plain text error-description with suggestions for the user.

 Find below a very common error - triggered when the user supplies an invalid API Access Key: